Introduction to Hyperbaric Medicine Course for Health Care Professionals

 Stuart Miller, MD - Course Director

-All faculty members and planners participating in continuing medical education activities sponsored by the Undersea and Hyperbaric Medical Society and Long Beach are expected to disclose to the participants any real or apparent conflict of interest related to the content of their presentation(s).
-Full disclosure of faculty and planners relationships will be made at the activity.
+All faculty members and planners participating in continuing medical education activities sponsored by the Undersea and Hyperbaric Medical Society and Long Beach are expected to disclose to the participants any relevant financial relationships with commercial interests.
+Full disclosure of faculty and planner relevant financial relationships will be made at the activity.

 - Historical perspective of hyperbaric medicine